-If you’ve misplaced your remote, don’t despair.
+If you’ve misplaced or lost your Siri Remote, don’t despair.

 This tutorial assumes you have the following:

-Both your Apple TV and iOS device must be on the same Wi-Fi network,
+Both your Apple TV and iOS device must be on the same Wi-Fi network.

 2) Tap Control Center.